ITOMIK/DiscordServerBot/README.md

 - `!forcePlay <link>`: Skips the current track and adds the specified link to the beginning of the queue.

 - `!playAlbum <albumName>`: Plays all tracks from the specified album.

+- `!autoPlay`: Plays tracks from chart of LastFM.

 ## Usage